-With each participating NGO, we maintain a contract designed to ensure the proper distribution and handling of our medicines, as well as to outline procedures for reporting potential adverse reactions.
-The contract also follows the World Health Organization (WHO) Guidelines for Drug Donations, which establish quality-assurance standards for responsible product donations.
+With each participating NGO, we maintain an agreement designed to ensure the proper distribution and handling of our medicines, as well as to outline procedures for reporting potential adverse reactions.
+The agreement also follows the World Health Organization (WHO) Guidelines for Drug Donations, which establish quality-assurance standards for responsible product donations.
 For example, we donate only products with adequate dating to ensure that they can be administered appropriately prior to their expiration date.

 Each year, the participating NGOs can order fully dated medicines of their choice from the company’s current product line, up to an annually authorized amount.
 Through this approach, the partners can receive a sustained and predictable supply of needed medicines, crucial to the effective planning of ongoing humanitarian programs.
-The most commonly requested medicines help treat diabetes, high blood pressure, and fungal or bacterial infections in developing countries where people don’t otherwise have access to these medications.
+The most commonly requested medicines help treat diabetes, high blood pressure, breathing problems and fungal or bacterial infections in developing countries where people don’t otherwise have access to these medications.

 Donations of our pharmaceuticals and vaccines are also made throughout the year in response to requests from our partners to address some additional needs of specific programs around the world.
 We also offer products to our partners proactively, based on available supply, for use in their ongoing humanitarian programs.

-Through the MMOP, we may also donate pharmaceuticals and vaccines in response to, or in preparation for, major disasters and emergency recovery efforts.
+Through the MMOP, we donate pharmaceuticals and vaccines in response to, or in preparation for, major disasters and emergency recovery efforts.
 We respond to those requests based on the relief agency’s firsthand assessment of need.
 We also may provide financial support for our NGO partners’ disaster-relief efforts when appropriate.

 Finally, we conduct periodic, collaborative site assessments of our NGO partners’ warehouse facilities to strengthen their overall operations and optimize supply chain effectiveness.
 Collaborative site assessments occur every five years or less, depending on whether previous assessments have resulted in recommended corrective actions to address measures to improve the safety, security and storage of our medicine.
-Such recommendations have included enhancing storage-rack inspection and maintenance, strengthening delivery receipt procedures, and improving material-handling procedures.
+Such recommendations have included enhancing storage-rack inspection and maintenance, strengthening delivery receipt procedures and improving material-handling procedures.

 We are also a member of the Partnership for Quality Medical Donations (PQMD), an alliance of NGOs and medical product manufacturers dedicated to raising the standards of medical donations in order to meet the needs of underserved populations and disaster victims around the world.
 Members of PQMD are committed to bringing measurable health impact by setting quality standards, disseminating knowledge and influencing policy.

 |MEDICAL OUTREACH PROGRAM (MMOP)||2014||2015||2016||2017||2018|

 |Countries and territories reached by the MMOP||91||72||55||62||72|

 |Estimated number of people reached1, 2||433,624||78,555||109,398||376,304||349,570|

-|Disaster relief (product) contributions (in millions)3||$2.40||$8.50||$4.70||$13.41||$19.91||$12.76|
+|Disaster relief (product) contributions (in millions)3||$8.50||$4.70||$13.41||$19.91||$12.76|

-|1.
-Estimated figures, which assume all product reached patients, are based on converting volume of medicines and vaccines donated in 2017.
+|1 Estimated figures, which assume all product reached patients, are based on converting volume of medicines and vaccines donated.
 Conversion factors for this estimate were developed using a combination of QuintilesIMS SMART Data and U.S. product information found on our company’s product website.|

-3. We set the value of our product donations based on the U.S. wholesale acquisition cost.
+3 We set the value of our product donations based on the U.S. wholesale acquisition cost.